 It’s easy!
 Log on to your Tenant Portal, click the Maintenance tab, and click the “New Service Request” button to submit your request.
 One of our customer service representatives will contact you promptly .
 We are available 24/7 and will send a qualified service repairman to your home to resolve the problem as soon as possible.
 If the Internet or electricity is not working, you can call our customer service at 1-855-662-8988 to request a repair.

-What am I responsible for maintaining in my home?
+How do I know what am I responsible for maintaining in my home?

 Who is responsible for landscaping?